mendersoftware/mender-docs/01.Getting-started/03.Deploy-to-virtual-devices/docs.md

 ## Deploy another update

 For robustness and avoiding unnecessary deployments, Mender will not deploy an Artifact that is already installed on a device.
 Thus, if you create another deployment with the Artifact you already uploaded, Mender will see that it contains the same rootfs that is already installed and skip the deployment.
 It will immediately be marked as successful and moved to *Past deployments*.
-For this reason, we provide another Artifact that you can use to deploy with at [https://d1b0l86ne08fsf.cloudfront.net/1.2.0/vexpress-qemu/vexpress_release_1_1.2.0.mender](https://d1b0l86ne08fsf.cloudfront.net/1.2.0/vexpress-qemu/vexpress_release_1_1.2.0.mender).
+For this reason, [we provide another Artifact][autoupdate_vexpress_release_1_x.x.x.mender] that you can use to deploy.

+[autoupdate_vexpress_release_1_x.x.x.mender]: https://d1b0l86ne08fsf.cloudfront.net/1.2.1/vexpress-qemu/vexpress_release_1_1.2.1.mender

 Go to **Artifacts** again and upload this artifact.
 You can set the *Description* input field to `My original build`.